pretix/pretix-docs/docs/guides/payment/index.md

 Choose the payment providers that you want to use from the top recommendations and the list and click the :btn:Enable: button next to them.
 After you have activated a plugin, it will have a green ":fa3-check: Active" tag next to it and a white "Disable" button will take the place of the purple "Enable" button.
-Disable any active plugins that you do not want to use for your event.
+Deactivate any active plugins that you do not want to use for your event.

 ### General settings for payment providers